This site is intended for U.S. healthcare professionals.

 Close

-HomeAboutAboutStorage and handlingVial sizes and NDC numbersVolume illustrationsEfficacyEfficacyStudy design and endpointsPivotal study efficacy endpoint dataExtension study endpoint dataSafety and TolerabilitySafety and
+HomeAboutAboutStorage and handlingVial sizes and NDC numbersVolume illustrationsEfficacyEfficacyPivotal and extension study design and endpointsPivotal study efficacy dataExtension study efficacy dataSafety and TolerabilitySafety and

 Tolerability